protetore/amfext/README.md

 The main purpose is to mantain compatibility with new versions of PHP.

-We currently have two branches:
+We currently have the following branches:

+Master

-Master - Compatible with PHP 5.4.9 (need more test)
+PHP53x - Compatible with PHP 5.3.x

-PHP53x - Compatible with PHP 5.3.x (being used for over a year in production environment)
+PHP54x - Compatible with PHP 5.4.x (being used for over a year in production environment)

+PHP55x - In development

 Below are some information for Git beginners.